bradlipovsky/code-of-conduct/group-vision.md

 # Act kindly and professionally
 We value the participation of every member and want to ensure everyone has an enjoyable and fulfilling experience, both professionally and personally.
 Accordingly, all members of the group are expected to show respect and courtesy to others at all times.
 We create our culture and our culture is inclusive.

 Enjoyable, high-quality research can only be conducted when you feel safe, secure, and supported.
-All group member are thus dedicated to a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, and/or religion.
+All group members are thus dedicated to a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, and/or religion.
 We do not tolerate harassment by and/or of members of our group in any form.

 ## Contribute to discussions in meetings with a constructive, positive approach